lawrencewoodman/sblasm/FUTURE.md

 * Need to improve listing handling of filenames

 * Need an include path list
+  - Should it include current path or should that always be the fist path to try.

 * Have a way of including a file, but how will this effect listings
   - and how will name resolution work - can prepend?